hjmschoonvelde/ess_qta_2024/Lab_sessions/Day_2/Lab_Session_QTA_2.md

     ## [1] 1

 As you can see, Trump only appears only one time in the corpus.
-That’s because he got voted out of office in 2020.
+That’s because he got voted out of office in 2020, although it remains to be seen what happens in 2024.
+Let’s inspect the content of his inaugural
+speech:

 ``` r
 as.character(trump_inaugural)